 Much like sneaking on silent paws or chasing moving objects, cats tend to channel these centuries-old instincts every now and then.

 To help your cat connect with its natural urges, you could buy her a cat toy instead.
-Sure, she won’t be able to shred it like she would a cardboard box, but the toy should keep messes to the minimum.
+Sure, she won’t be able to shred it like she would a cardboard box, but the toy should keep messes to a minimum.

 A Way to Stake a Claim